 Notes

-- For the purpose of this recipe, I recommend slicing the apple as thinly as possible (see post above for specific instructions).
-It's also helpful to cut them into slices roughly the same size so that they cook evenly in the pan.
+- I recommend slicing the apple as thinly as possible (see post above for specific instructions).
+It’s also helpful to cut them into slices roughly the same size so that they cook evenly in the pan.

 - When pressing crumble mixture into the bottom of the pan, wet the back of a fork or spatula before pressing down to prevent mixture from sticking to the fork.